 - Dishwasher safe

-- 14-cup capacity means you won’t likely go over the fill line with any recipe
+- 13-cup capacity means you won’t likely go over the fill line with any recipe

 - Harder to store because it’s tall and heavy

 If you have the budget, this is an awesome choice with a powerful motor.
 It has a larger feed tube plus variable sized pushers to better handle adding food while it’s processing.
 The large capacity means you can make pretty much any recipe in only one batch!
 This is also the only product on this list made of stainless steel instead of plastic, but it is considerably larger, so if storage space is an issue consider another option.
-This product will give you many years of use and enjoyment.
+The 13 cup option will give you many years of use and enjoyment.
+If you do gardening and/or food preservation, this is the choice for you!

 Cuisinart 12-Cup Food Processor